Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning

-In the particular case where the problem space is modular (Section \ref{pfm}), the agent can learn one goal policy $\gamma_k$ per problem space $\mathcal{P}^k$ (see Architecture \ref{algo:IMMGEP}).
-The choice of goals becomes hierarchical in the sense that the agent first chooses a problem space $\mathcal{P}^k$ to explore with a goal space policy $\Gamma(\textbf{k}~|~\textbf{c})$ and then a particular goal $g \in \mathcal{P}^k$ with the corresponding goal policy $\gamma_k$.
-Those two levels of choice can make use of the self-computed intrinsic rewards $r_i$.
-The learning curves of Fig. \ref{curves} can also be seen as learning curves of the different problem spaces $\mathcal{P}^k$, and the exploration preference, $\Gamma(\textbf{k}~|~\textbf{c})$, can be based on the learning progress in each space $\mathcal{P}^k$, computed as the average progress across problems in $\mathcal{P}^k$.
+With this setting, goal sampling is hierarchical in the sense that the agent first chooses a goal space $\mathcal{G}^k$ to explore with a goal space policy $\Gamma$ and then a particular goal $g \in \mathcal{G}^k$ with the corresponding goal policy $\gamma_k$.
+Those two levels of choice can make use of self-computed intrinsic rewards $r_i$ (see Sec. \ref{intrinsic_rewards}).